RequestNetwork/requestNetwork/packages/docs/docs/guides/3-Portal-API/3-create-an-invoice.md

 ---
 title: Invoice API - Introduction
 keywords: [ERC20, DAI, Request, Invoice, Portal, API, Request Invoicing]
-description: Learn how to integrate Request network and its features.
+description: Learn how to use Request's Invoice API.
 ---

 ## Request vs. Invoice, how do they differ?